-NCERT Solutions for Class 11 Chapter 9 – Biomolecules is an important concept in understanding the chemical composition of matter found in living entities.
+NCERT Solutions for Class 11 Biology Chapter 9 Biomolecules is an important concept in understanding the chemical composition of matter found in living entities.
+This chapter is categorized under the term – I of the latest CBSE Syllabus 2021-22.
 Students who look forward to make a career in the medical field must know the fundamentals.
 NCERT Solutions for Class 11 includes solved solutions for all the questions appearing in the textbook, answered in the same order for the convenience of students.

 Access Answers to NCERT Class 11 Biology Chapter 9 – Biomolecules

 1. What are macromolecules?
 Give examples.

 Macromolecules are the biomolecules that are formed by the polymerization of a huge number of micromolecules possessing higher molecular weight.
 Micromolecules are found in the colloidal state in the intercellular fluid due to their insoluble nature.
 Protein is a macromolecule.

 2. Illustrate a glycosidic, peptide and a phospho-diester bond.